octoenergy/octoenergy.github.io/_posts/2016-01-21-testing-for-missing-migrations-in-django.markdown

 banner: /assets/img/posts/2016-01-21-testing-for-missing-migrations-in-django.jpg
 ---

-Since version 1.7, Django creates migrations for a more than just changes to your model fields.
+Since version 1.7, Django creates migrations for more than just changes to your model fields.
 It's easy to forget to create a migration after changing, say, the `verbose_name_plural` of a model class - I've done this many times.
 This can lead to a mess down the line when multiple developers all end up